radixdlt/official-examples/step-by-step/19-candy-store-tests/README.md

 }
 ```

-After this, the rest of our unit test follow a similar pattern.
+After this, the rest of our unit tests follow a similar pattern.
 With clear
 arrange, act, and assert sections.
 For example, we can test that the
 `GumballMachine` can be refilled: